-The inspired order of Bible books was originally set by Ezra the prophet (for the Old Testament) and the Apostle John (for the New Testament).
-Many years after they died, however, their arrangement of Scripture was CHANGED.
-Who changed the original arrangement of God's word?
+The originally inspired order of books was set by Ezra the prophet (for the Old Testament) and the Apostle John (for the New Testament).
+Many years after John died, however, their arrangement was changed.
+Who changed the inspired arrangement of the Bible?
 Why did they do it?
-Why does it matter TODAY?

-God originally inspired the entire Bible to have seven divisions (seven symbolizes spiritual perfection) with a total of forty-nine (seven times seven or perfection multiplied perfectly) manuscripts.
-This is VASTLY different from modern translations of Scripture (like the KJV, NKJV, NIV, etc.) which have NO divisions, NO logical arrangement of manuscripts and contain 17 MORE manuscripts than what was intended!
+God originally inspired his Word to have seven divisions with a total of forty-nine (seven times seven or perfection multiplied perfectly) manuscripts.
+This is vastly different from modern translations of Scripture (like the KJV, NKJV, NIV, etc.) which have no divisions, no logical arrangement of manuscripts and contain 17 more manuscripts than what was intended!

 It was the fourth-century priest Jerome (c.
-347 to 420 A.D.) who rearranged the Scriptures to what we have today.
-He changed the INSPIRED original order of God's word for political and ecclesiastical reasons.
+347 to 420 A.D.) who rearranged Scripture to what we have today.
+He changed the inspired original order of God's word for political and ecclesiastical reasons.

-Does the order of Bible books, which boldly claim to be the very words of God, MATTER?
-It mattered enough for Ezra and the Great Assembly of 120 priests to spend countless hours laboring to canonize the Old Testament.
-It mattered enough for the apostle Paul and Peter to dedicate the time, before they were martyred, to finalizing their writings so that MANY others could learn about God's way.
-Lastly, it mattered to Jesus who, in his very FIRST appearance to the disciples after his resurrection, reminded them that the three-fold testimony of the law, the prophets, and the writings concerning him had to be fulfilled.
+Does the order of books matter?
+It mattered enough for Ezra and others to spend countless hours laboring to canonize the Old Testament.
+It mattered enough for the apostle Paul and Peter to dedicate the time to finalizing their writings so that many others could learn about God's way.
+Lastly, it mattered to Jesus who, in his very first appearance to the disciples after his resurrection, reminded them that the three-fold inspired testimony of the Bible concerning him had to be fulfilled.